cyclr/docs/pages/v2/01-about-cyclr/07-community-site.md

 ### Cyclr Support Portal

+ You can also go to [`https://support.cyclr.com/`](https://support.cyclr.com) to **Submit a Request** or **Check your Existing Requests**.

+#### Submit a Request

- You can also go to [`https://support.cyclr.com/`](https://support.cyclr.com) to **Submit a Request**.
-From the portal, you can enter a subject, description, and select a priority level for your issue, as well as add any relevant attachments.
+When you select **Submit a Request**, you can enter a subject, description, and select a priority level for your issue, as well as add any relevant attachments.

-#### View your tickets
+#### Check your Existing Requests

+If you or anyone at your organisation has raised an issue with the Cyclr Support Team, you'll be able to see, update or even close these issues if you want to.

-When you raise an issue with the Cyclr Support team, you can view that ticket, and any others you may have, through the [Cyclr Zendesk portal](https://support.cyclr.com).
-The portal provides a centralized location to view your support requests instead of using emails.
-From the portal, you can view all of the current and closed tickets that belong to your organization.
-This allows you to access tickets related to your organization even if the requestor isn't available.
+You can also see your organisation's historical closed tickets here - this allows you to access tickets related to your organization even if the requestor isn't available.

 The portal displays both who requested each ticket and who is assigned to resolve the issue.
 You can also see the status, creation date and when the ticket was last updated.

-> **Note**: If you haven’t raised a support ticket, then your email address won’t be registered to access the portal.
+If you haven't accessed your tickets in this way before, you need to register and sign in.

-To view your support tickets, you need to activate your access to Cyclr’s Zendesk portal:
+To activate your access to Cyclr’s Zendesk portal:
 1. Go to [`http://support.cyclr.com/`](https://support.cyclr.com).
-2. Select the **Check your Existing Requests** button.
+2. Select **Sign In** at the top right of the screen
-3. At the bottom of the window, next to the text **Have you emailed us?**, select **Get a password**.
+3. At the bottom of the sign-in window, next to the text **Have you emailed us?**, select **Get a password**.

     ![A screenshot of the Cyclr Zendesk sign-in page that highlights the Get a password link.](./images/zendesk-portal.png)